 Trees might not be the first thing you think of when you look back on your visits to the State Fair.
 For many of us, that would be the food—on a stick, of course.
 However, once we get that special treat, the next step is often finding a nice shady spot to enjoy it.
 And that is likely under the cooling shade of a big old tree.

-Trees were the first to have their food on a stick.
 The trees’ leaves use a process called photosynthesis to feed themselves.
 They convert sunlight into food.
 Chlorophyll is the chemical in leaves that helps the tree use sunlight to make food.
 It’s also what gives the leaves their green color.
 Chlorophyll absorbs the blue and red portions of the light spectrum, leaving the green to be seen.
+As fall approaches, the tree breaks down chlorophyll in the leaves into sugars and starches.
+This is then moved into storage cells in the twigs–the first food on a stick!

 What kind of wood is used to make corndog and Popsicle sticks?